stellaexp/full-stack-frameworks-project/README.md

 ### Content

 I initially wanted to use the 'Art Images: Drawing/Painting/Sculptures/Engravings' dataset from Kaggle.
-I tried using this dataset initially but soon realised this was not fit for my purpose, so I had to create my own dataset.
+I tried using this dataset, but soon realised this was not fit for my purpose, so I had to create my own dataset.

 I started by looking at images from the open source image gallery website [unsplash.com](https://unsplash.com/) and then modelled my dataset on the course demonstration.
 You can see the structure in the 'fixtures' folder or an example is shown above in the Database Schema.